You, or your plan nominee or child representative, can self-manage your funding unless:

 • you, your child representative or nominee being previously insolvent under administration in the past 5 years

-• deliberate misuse of, or fraud, in relation to plan funds, by you, or your child representative or nominee
+• deliberate misuse of, or fraud, in relation to plan funds, by you, your child representative or nominee

-• you, or your child representative or nominee having been involved with the criminal justice system in relation to funds management or fraud.
+• you, your child representative or nominee having been involved with the criminal justice system in relation to funds management or fraud.

 This page current as of